emgeier/artanywhere/design.document.md

 Summary of wishlist exhibits will also pop up with adding and removing exhibits with a list of three recommended exhibitions based on exhibition in wishlist.
 Update wishlist tab changed to Update Description-- That will be the only field to update.
 Delete button can be next to View.
+Note:
+Exhibition recommendations moved to this page for more natural selection process for wishlists.

 Notes:
 On Artist's page-- the name is the partition key-- if there are multiple artists with the same name, so we need an id for the dynamodb table